14islands/iscroll-floating-headers/README.md

 There's a hard dependency on iScroll.
 It has currently only been tested with the latest stable version of Zepto.
 * iScroll 4.2.2
 * Zepto.js 1.0rc1
+Please let us know if you successfully use older versions of the above libraries.

 ## API
 The list has a number of useful public methods: